 Localized EFT.
 The tumor has remained in the bone or tissue where it began or spread only to the nearby tissues.

 Recurrent EFT.
-Recurrent EFT is a tumor that comes back after treatment.
+Recurrent EFT is a tumor that has come back after treatment.
 It may recur where it began (a local recurrence) or in another part of the body (metastatic recurrence).
-If there is a recurrence, the cancer may need to be staged again (called re-staging) using the system above.
+If there is a recurrence, the cancer may need to be staged again (called re-staging).